 From the area, you can get a very clear view of the Namsan Tower.
 Connected to Itaewon and the Yongsan Garrison US Army Facility, the area often attracts expatriates from multiple places.
 Recently, I began to frequent some bars around that area since I found out about some open microphone events taking place there.
 While you can find a great many foreigners in Haebangchon, it does give off a distinctly North American vibe.
 Perhaps because the area predominantly has many Americans living there.
 The open microphone events always attract me since they play music I grew up listening to.
 A lot of live bands and solo performances take place here.

 Once you get off the subway at Noksapyeong station, Haebangchon shows up if you walk straight from Exit 2.
-Most of the bars and restaurants in the main alley are owned by expatriates.
+Expatriates own most of the bars and restaurants in the main alley.
 Since there are music events held regularly, and most of the performers live around that neighbourhood, there seems to be a sense of community among them.
 The area is welcoming to foreigners and is a good place for entertainment.
 All people are received with warmth and it’s a friendly atmosphere.
 Haebangchon Festival is like a culmination of a great many open microphone nights, where people come out to play music in the afternoon and the performances continue into the night.

 Haebangchon festival venues